Kirsty (Hellraiser)

 Kirsty is a fictional character from the Hellraiser media franchise.
 Created by writer Clive Barker, Kirsty first appears in the 1986 novella The Hellbound Heart.
 Her full name is identified in the sequels as Kirsty Singer, before being adapted in the 1987 film adaptation Hellraiser as Kirsty Cotton.
-The character served as a major focus in the original film and its sequel Hellbound: Hellraiser II, later playing a supporting role in Hellraiser VI: Hellseeker.
+The character served as a major focus in the original film and its sequel Hellbound: Hellraiser II, later having a cameo appearance in Hellraiser III: Hell on Earth and playing a supporting role in Hellraiser VI: Hellseeker.
 In all of her appearances in the film series, she was portrayed by actress Ashley Laurence.
 The film describes her as being Larry Cotton's daughter, while in the novel she is simply a friend of his.